Lessons from Scheherazade

 Foucault’s work on parrhesia has often fed into the familiar image of the activist as a heroic individual addressing a crowd with a bullhorn.
 When Semiotext(e) posthumously published his Berkeley lectures on parrhesia as a book called Fearless Speech (2001), for instance, they chose for the cover a black-and-white photograph of Foucault speaking through a megaphone at a protest on the streets of Paris in 1969—and similar images of the charismatic philosopher wielding a bullhorn tend to reappear whenever his work on parrhesia is revisited.[16]
 This is what “speaking truth to power” tends to look like in the popular imagination: there is an isolated individual, in public space, whose amplified voice delivers an uncompromising and direct message.

-Rather than speaking on the street, in broad daylight, as an individual with a mic, Scheherazade is a storyteller who works quietly and nocturnally, within a sphere of domesticity, while hanging out with her sister.
-Excluded from the realms of public discourse, she does not oppose the sultan as an individual facing an individual.
-In fact, she doesn’t directly address him at all; she and Dunyazad have triangulated things so that the sultan—the embodiment of absolute power—is no longer the primary audience.
-As he listens in on these two sisters, their transgressive solidarity must not be recognized as such by him.
-Their courageousness necessarily goes under the radar.
-Critique, in this setting, is not performed as the transferal of predetermined content from point A to point B. Rather, it’s something that is practised through the creation of a multisensory environment for opening up new times within time.
-It is enacted through the pleasures of telling and retelling; through practices of digression and deferral—practices which stay in the process, in the midst of things, and which are always to be continued.
+As the Sultan listens in on the sisters, their transgressive solidarity must not be recognized as such by him.
+Their radical, death-defying courageousness necessarily goes under the radar.
+Critique, in this setting, is not performed as the conscious transferal of predetermined content from point A to point B. Rather, it’s something that is practised through the creation of a multisensory environment for opening up new times within the gaps of the dominant timeframe.
+It is enacted, in this instance, through the pleasures of telling and retelling; through practices of digression and deferral—practices which stay in the midst of things, and which are always to be continued.

 “Lessons from Scheherazade: On the Art of Indirection” was published in the Sandberg Instituut’s 2022 graduation publication, which aims at thinking about works “in progress” and over time, to get away from the high-pressure ideas of finality and culmination at the art school graduation show.
 More from Our Polite Society and Sandberg.